1 | A company's operating system: a practical model for scaling organizations

 Over time, this blog will dive into each of these elements in detail, but as a start, here the summary:

-• People: The values and behaviors that underpin your culture, and the talent system that determines who you work with
+• People: The values and behaviors that underpin your culture, and the talent system that determines who you work with.
+When this is weak, culture becomes whatever the loudest people make it, hiring is inconsistent, and your best performers quietly leave.

-• Strategy: An integrated set of choices (including where to play and how to win) that compels desired customer action (Roger Martin's definition)
+• Strategy: An integrated set of choices (including where to play and how to win) that compels desired customer action (Roger Martin's definition).
+When this is weak, every opportunity looks attractive, teams pull in different directions, and "how we win" gets answered differently depending on who you ask.

-• Processes & initiatives: How you organize both the repeatable work ("run") and the improvement work ("change") in your organization
+• Processes & initiatives: How you organize both the repeatable work that delivers value today ("run") and the improvement work that builds tomorrow ("change").
+When this is weak, repeatable work gets reinvented every time, change initiatives pile up without finishing and creating value.

 Why this becomes important once you grow